FatmeMustafa/API-Inlamningsuppgift1/README.md

 ## Purpose
 API-Inlamningsuppgift1 consists of a theoretical and a practical part .

-The theoretical part covers instructions for how to start the application as well as some questions, which will be answered in this README.md file.
+The theoretical part covers instructions for how to start the application as well as some questions, which will be answered in this README.md file along with a design document to show how the different HTTP methods was used with cURL, feedback on the API course and assignment.

 The practical part invloves creating a backend for the new BongBong learning platform.
 The application should be written in node/express and save student information in a Mongo database.